Upgrade Your Podcast Audio

 Imagine if you could hear a radio story about a coal mine and you could actually descend into the mine, hearing the 3D audio as you turn your head.
 Or a 3D Audio experience of a war zone.

 It’s easy enough to start a podcast; the hard part is getting heard.
 Using a binaural mic as your podcast mic is a great way to separate your podcast from the pack.
 More importantly, it will likely inspire creative impulses that you didn’t even know you had.
 Until recently, binaural recorders were prohibitively expensive.
-But these days all you need to record in binaural is a pair of headphones designed to capture 3D audio.
-The Hooke Verse is the world’s first Bluetooth headphones with binaural mics incorporated into each earbud.
+But these days all you need to record in binaural is a headset designed to capture 3D audio.
+The Hooke Verse is the world’s first Bluetooth binaural microphone.